 Central objectives and tasks

-The main objective of the FTZ-ALS is to support fundamental and development research – especially by conducting practice-oriented research projects.
-Furthermore, the centre will promote the contribution of the HAW Hamburg to the knowledge and technology transfer on a national and international level.
+The main objective of the Sustainability and Climate Change Management RTC is to support fundamental and applied research on sustainable development and climate issues, especially by conducting practice-oriented research projects.
+The centre also promotes HAW Hamburg's contribution to knowledge and technology transfer at the national and international levels.

-- Implementation of interdisciplinary research projects in the field of Life Sciences and other subject areas;
+- Implementation of interdisciplinary research projects in the field of sustainable development and climate change, including health-related issues

-- Application and adaptation of Hamburg’s research & development results to other regions and countries
+- Application and adaptation of R&D results to other regions and countries

-- Promotion of the young generation by supervising Master’s and PhD theses on Life Sciences topics.
+- Promotion of the next generation of scientists through supervision of Master's and PhD theses on sustainable development and climate change issues

 - Sustainable development